tresata/hackathonclt2019/README.md

     $ hadoop fs -ls /user/username

-**HDFS**

-You can find the pre-downloaded data on HDFS in the /data/hackathon folder:
+You can find the data on HDFS in the /data/hackathon folder:

     /data/hackathon/health_outcomes
     /data/hackathon/medlink_partners_services